-However, no vaccine is 100% effective at preventing illness.
+However, breakthrough infections are expected because no vaccine is 100% effective at preventing illness.
 Some fully vaccinated people will get sick, and some will even be hospitalized or die from COVID-19.
 The chances of dying from COVID-19 after being vaccinated are extremely rare.
-Breakthrough infections are expected because no vaccine is 100% effective.
+Vaccines also appear to limit the amount of time that someone is able to transmit the virus to other people.

-Johnson & Johnson’s Janssen vaccine is a viral vector vaccine and also does not contain a live virus.
+Johnson & Johnson’s Janssen vaccine is a viral vector vaccine and does not contain a live virus either.
 It uses a harmless adenovirus to create a spike protein that the immune system responds to, creating antibodies to protect against COVID-19.

 None of these vaccines can give you COVID-19.